Teja2045/decentralized-payments/README.md

 Example:

 ```
-    // lets say the product is video which requires a gmail address of the buyer
+    // lets say the product is a video
+    // the server needs the gmail address of the buyers to sent the video after confirming the payment

     interface Params {
         gmail: string